There are two types of life insurance policies.

 Unlike many years ago when there were only just a few types to choose from, today there are many different types of life insurance that are available in the market.
-In turn, this long list of available coverage can allow you to better “customize” your specific life insurance protection needs.
+In turn, this long list of available coverage can allow you to better “customize” your specific insurance protection needs.

 Term and Permanent Overview